Scaling an Accounting Firm: Margin Elasticity

 This is a reminder that even salary changes or pricing decisions instantly ripple through our margins.
 For firm owners, the lesson is to build some buffer in your model and not run at 100% capacity at all times.
 Small changes can have outsized effects and in an industry that is moving towards upfront fixed monthly fees, forecasting short-term cash flow is about survival.

-step costs and this concept has a huge impact in the professional services business.
-These are those big jumps in cost structure that come when you scale past a certain point such as new hire wages.
-I vividly remember when we hit around 15 employees (and most were still part-time hourly and hourly billings, therefore many might experience this much sooner if you have mostly salaried employees).
+GrowthLab’s journey taught me about step costs, and this concept has a huge impact in the professional services business.
+These are those big jumps in cost structure that come when you scale past a certain point, such as new hire wages.
+I vividly remember when we hit around 15 employees (and most were still part-time hourly and hourly billings, therefore, many might experience this much sooner if you have mostly salaried employees).
 Up until then, I was wearing many hats: owner, salesperson, maybe even supporting customer work or admin.
-Our team was lean, and almost everyone was in a billable role contributing to revenue.
-Hitting a dozen staff was a turning point.
-We started feeling the strain of coordination, customer onboarding was getting chaotic, people needed HR support, and I couldn’t personally review every invoice or be everywhere at once.
-In other words, we needed to layer in some
+Our team was lean, and almost everyone was in a billable role, contributing to revenue.
+Hitting a dozen staff was a turning point:

 non-revenue-generating roles – the very roles that don’t directly bill customers but are essential for growth.